Antenuptial contract in South Africa (aka ANC or prenuptial agreement) is explained. Why you should get an antenuptial agreement by experts?

 The main marital property regimes are:

-- Marriage Out of Community of Property (Antenuptial Contract needed)
+- Marriage Out of Community of Property Without Accrual (antenuptial contract needed)

-If you do not take or enter into a prenuptial agreement before you get married you will automatically be married in community of property.
+If you do not enter into a prenuptial agreement before you get married you will automatically be married in community of property.

 This means that:

-- Everything earned, bought, inherited or acquired in any way during the marriage go into the common or joint estate.
+- Everything earned, bought, inherited or acquired in any way during the marriage goes into the common or joint estate.

 - Money in either spouse’s bank account legally belongs to the joint estate.